almightyGOSU/CZ3004-MDP-Almighty-Algorithm/README.md

 # AlmightyAlgorithm

-MDP Algorithm
+Algorithm used for MDP Project.

-Best algorithm ever.
+Best algorithm ever!